-HIDOE's adult education program will give priority to the most in need and hardest to serve populations as described in the Needs Assessment.
+Adult education programs will give priority to the most in need and hardest to serve populations as described in the Needs Assessment.
 Hawaii Adult Education will work with its WIOA core and other state and local stakeholders to identify and provide access to adults in need of basic education and training services.

-HIDOE's adult education program objectives will be:
+Adult education program objectives will be:

-- To provide eligible adults with basic academic and social capital skills that will help them become more productive members of the workforce and community. - To help eligible adults meet personal and life goals, such as developing academic, employability and job training skills, in order that they may move along career pathways toward finding employment, advancing on the job, and support themselves and their families - To provide eligible adults with the necessary college and career readiness skills. - To provide eligible adults with a safe environment so that they are able to meet their education and career goals.
+- To provide eligible adults with basic academic and social capital skills that will help them become more productive members of the workforce and community. - To help eligible adults meet personal and life goals, such as developing academic, employability and job training skills, in order that they may move along career pathways toward finding employment, advancing on the job, and support themselves and their families. - To provide eligible adults with the necessary college and career readiness skills. - To provide eligible adults with a safe environment so that they are able to meet their education and career goals.